Presentation icon

 LIFT – Recovery @ FSU

-• LIFT- Recovery at Florida State University: This 30-minute presentation introduces the Collegiate Recovery Program as a new resource on campus for students by reviewing their history and purpose in higher education.
-It highlights different ways they can get involved with meetings, scholarships, professional development, service-learning, and general community that values recovery.
-Students will also have the opportunity for reflection and discussion on the topics of addiction substance misuse.
-The presentation concludes with a tangible skills to reset the dopamine system and break an addictive pattern.
-Time needed: 60 minutes
+• LIFT Overview: This presentation introduces the Collegiate Recovery Program as a new resource on campus for students by reviewing their history and purpose in higher education.
+It highlights different ways they can get involved with meetings, scholarships, professional development, service-learning, and the general community that values recovery.
+Students will also have the opportunity for reflection and discussion on the topics of addiction and substance misuse.
+The presentation concludes with tangible skills to reset the dopamine system and break an addictive pattern.
+Time Needed: 60 minutes

-• Substance Use Intervention Training (SUIT) Program: This 2-hour training is a bystander intervention type training specific to substance misuse and encourages students to change the way they think about addiction, alter how they talk about substance misuse, and adapt how they approach recovery.
+• Recovery Ally Program: This 2-hour training is a bystander intervention type training specific to substance misuse and encourages students to change the way they think about addiction, alter how they talk about substance misuse, and adapt how they approach recovery.
 IT's an interactive workshop that facilitates reflection and dialogue around identifying addiction and substance misuse within oneself and peer groups.
 Students gain tangible tools for intervening and connecting with resources to address addiction and substance misuse.
-Time needed: 2 hours
+Time Needed: 2 hours

 Nutrition

-• Nutrition Basics on Campus: From fueling your brain to your feet, eating on campus and staying within your budget; we've got you covered in this health talk on nutrition for college students on the go.
+• Nutrtion Basics on Campus: From fueling your brain to your feet, eating on campus and staying within your budget; we've got you covered in this health talk on nutrition for college students on the go.
 We will focus on balanced eating on campus from a health at every size lens.
-Time needed: 60 minutes
+Time Needed: 60 minutes

 Power Based Personal Violence

-• Green Dot: This inspiring and interactive presentation focuses on what everyone can do in their daily lives to decrease power-based personal violence.
-This presentation can range from 60-90 minutes depending on the groups preference.
+• Green Dot: This inspiring and interactive presentation focuses on what everyone can do in their daily lives to decrease power-based personal violence (including dating violence, sexual violence, and stalking).
+This presentation can range from 60-90 minutes depending on the group's preference.
+Time Needed: 60 - 90 minutes

-• You+Me+We: An interactive conversation that focuses on college dating culture, creating healthy relationships, establishing consent, and being there to support a friend.
+• You+Me+We: A 60–minute interactive conversation that focuses on college dating culture, creating healthy relationships, establishing consent, and being there to support a friend.
 The presentation emphasizes the importance of communication and boundaries in all types of relationships.
 You are guaranteed to learn something new about yourself and others.
-Time needed: 60 minutes
+Time Needed: 60 minutes

 Sexual Health